jmorin8/Scanner/README.md

 ```

 ### Gobuster
-You must have got gobuster by default in your linux env, if don´t just run the next command
+Gobuster must have been installed by default in your linux env, if don´t just run the next command:
 ```
 $ sudo apt intall gobuster
 ```

-# :question: How to use?
+# :question: <a name="How-to-use?"></a>How to use?
 A the beggining you can deploy the menu executing the command `python3 scanner.py -h | --help` to see the available options
 ```
 ==================================================